paulrobertlloyd/nhsnotes/app/posts/week-17-go-go-go.md

 ## It’s ok

-Back at the NHS, the digital prevention services leadership team unveiled our unit’s version of the infamous [It’s ok poster](https://gds.blog.gov.uk/2016/05/25/its-ok-to-say-whats-ok/) first introduced by GDS back in 2016.
+Back at the NHS, the digital prevention services leadership team unveiled our  version of the infamous [It’s ok poster](https://gds.blog.gov.uk/2016/05/25/its-ok-to-say-whats-ok/) first introduced by GDS back in 2016.

-We invited everyone to contribute ideas for statements to add, and got lots of great suggestions.
+Everyone was invited to contribute ideas for statements to add, and we got lots of great suggestions.

 I helped edit them down and turn them into a poster for printing: